Last Updated on 6th March 2023 by Sophie Nadeau

 Listen to live music at the Festival Rock en Seine

-In 2019, the Rock en Seine festival will take place from the 23rd – 25th of August.
+The Festival Rock en Seine is one of the largest festivals in France.
+In 2019, the Rock en Seine festival took place from the 23rd – 25th of August.
 Held in the ever-so-pretty André le Nôtre designed gardens of Domaine National de Saint-Cloud to the West of Paris, this annual festival sees live performances across several days.
-Find more details here.

 Enjoy the Paris Plages